corda/corda-runtime-os/metrics/readme.md

 # Corda Metrics

-Corda exposes metrics using Prometheus.
+Corda exposes metrics the Prometheus format.

 The docker-compose configuration in this directory can be used to test this in the combined-worker, for example.
 To start Prometheus and Grafana, simply run `docker compose up` in this directory and browse to the grafana dashboard by